Group-Bee/FaceR-Web/README.md

 Always at the top of the page is the *header* component.
 The *pay entry* component makes up the most of this page.
 At the bottom of the page is the *contact* component.

 ### Confirm Payment Page
-This page allows the user to enter payment information and finalize their purchase of locks. **NOTE:** Payment functionality has not been implemented.
+This page allows the user to enter payment information and finalize their purchase of locks. **NOTE:** Payment functionality has not been implemented as the client does not currently have products, instead, a 'pre-order' option was deemed most appropriate.

 Always at the top of the page is the *header* component.
 The *user info* component makes up the most of this page.
 At the bottom of the page is the *contact* component, but with the contact us form stripped out.